 - Closed user groups & secure deployment options: Obtain a custom serial number to the remote access software used by IT teams and target devices.
 Only matching serial numbers between remote machines and devices will be accepted.

 - Centrally managed groups and policies: Store all users, groups, and security settings in a secure, centralized location for simple user management and administration.

 - Multi-factor authentication: With multi-factor authentication, a user must use multiple credentials to access the network.

 - Logging and audit records: Comprehensive logging ensures that you are ready for an audit and gives you the tools to identify potential security gaps or breaches.

 - Regulatory compliance: Remote access software should comply with global regulatory guidelines AND be able to scale with changing standards.
 Check that the software meets standards for encryption.

 Businesses from so many different industries already use this type of software to provide efficient support and keep their day-to-day processes running smoothly, but not every remote access solution is created equal.
-Netop Remote Control not only provides each of the features listed above but will grow along with your business.
-If you want to know more about how remote access software works, get a free trial of Netop and start seeing why we’re the best for your remote access needs.
+Impero Connect not only provides each of the features listed above but will grow along with your business.
+If you want to know more about how remote access software works, get a free trial of Impero and start seeing why we’re the best for your remote access needs.